RamonOller/LWLRtest/README.md

 References
 ==========

 Oller, Ramon, and Guadalupe Gómez.
-2018.
-“A Nonparametric Test for the Association Between Longitudinal Covariates and Censored Survival Data.” *Under Review*.
+2019.
+“A Nonparametric Test for the Association Between Longitudinal Covariates and Censored Survival Data.” *To Appear in Biostatistics*.

 Sparling, Yvonne H, Naji Younes, John M Lachin, and Oliver M Bautista.
 2006.
 “Parametric Survival Models for Interval-Censored Data with Time-Dependent Covariates.” *Biostatistics* 7 (4): 599–614.